Cotton Rock n' Roll: Superlative Night Dreams: Development

 — Producer Shinya Nagatomo gave Cotton Fantasy its raison d'être when describing how each character alters its gameplay mechanics.

 Prior to this, a third entry in the Cotton series, titled Cotton 3: Magical Century Legend, entered pre-production 23 years ago at Success but its existence was not confirmed until a game design document related to the project was discovered and revealed in a 2021 post via Twitter by composer Tetsuro "WASi303" Sato.
 Being a new entry in the franchise, the team sought to appeal both casual and hardcore players.
 To keep audiences playing, the overall difficulty level was reduced compared to past games.
-Cotton Fantasy is modernized, but stays close to the original formula.
+Cotton Rock 'n' Roll is modernized, but stays close to the original formula.
 Nagatomo wanted to include all the original gameplay systems from past shoot 'em ups by Success such as Psyvariar and Sanvein via guest characters but turned into girls to match the series' world, in order to extend the game's lifespan and make it look like an all-star game festival.
 Characters from past Studio Saizensen releases were included, as they were also in charge of development and Nagatomo wanted to return the favor with the inclusion of Cotton as a guest character in Umihara Kawase Fresh!, however arrangements were made to make them fly and shoot.

 Kondo was responsible for changing Cotton's hair design from past titles, and he revealed that the staff was divided and put in charge of each playable character in order to adjust the game's interactive system, but remarked that it proved to be a laborious endeavor.
 Nagatomo stated that the team had to choose between introducing additional features or completely revamp the gameplay system, with the latter being selected, but Kondo commented that many ideas were ultimately scrapped during development.
 Success and Studio Saizensen wanted to create a game that reflected the detailed worlds from earlier entries in the series.
-Both Kondo and Nagatomo explained that after Cotton 2: Magical Night Dreams, Success reflected that background graphics were the most time-consuming and expensive aspect of making shoot 'em ups, with the team feeling 3D was the only option given the direction of Cotton Fantasy.
+Both Kondo and Nagatomo explained that after Cotton 2: Magical Night Dreams, Success reflected that background graphics were the most time-consuming and expensive aspect of making shoot 'em ups, with the team feeling 3D was the only option given the direction of Cotton Rock 'n' Roll.
 The team also included 3D bonus stages similar to Panorama Cotton and Rainbow Cotton as recognition of the series' history.
 Kondo invested effort in creating storyboards, as this process involved trial and error, paying particular attention to the manga-like expressions.